 Why study Physics?

 Physics has never been in such an exciting state as it is today.
-The challenges of discovering the ultimate structure of matter and the universe and solving the world’s energy crisis lie with physicists.
+The challenges of discovering the ultimate structure of matter and the universe, and solving the world’s energy crisis lie with physicists.
 The future of mankind will be directed by people who know about Physics.
 It improves our daily lives and the world we live in through the development of new technologies.
-Physicists are widely sought after.

 Topics of study at A-Level